 There is no added water or artificial colors used in the making of sriracha.
 The red color comes naturally from the red jalapeño chili peppers that are the primary ingredient of the famous sriracha hot chili sauce.

 Is Sriracha Healthy?

 Most of the health benefits of sriracha come from the red jalapeño chili peppers that form the base.
-In particular, chilis are abundant in a compound called capsaicin.Capsaicin is the compound in peppers that gives them their spicy hotness but also has medicinal use.
+In particular, chilis are abundant in a compound called capsaicin, similar to hot sauces, which are also keto friendly.Capsaicin is the compound in peppers that gives them their spicy hotness but also has medicinal use.